Over the past 2 years we dedicated a lot of our resource into figuring out why cycling is absent as an activity at school.

 Zumba more popular than cycling at schoolWhen we looked at the activities they did support we found that the more resource and effort given to an activity - the more popular it was.

 For example – we found that swimming was the 4th most popular activity at school even though none of the schools have a swimming pool on campus – obvously.
 Pools are booked, busses are hired and children are driven to the nearest leisure centre.
-Swimming is a named activity in the school curriculum, as it is deemed "a life survival skill".
+Swimming is a named activity in the school curriculum, as it is deemed to help develop “personal survival skills”.

 Unsurprisingly, cycling was rock bottom.
 Zumba was more popular.
 That may seem hard to believe but not when you look at the curriculum.